Identity politics can lead to some truly violent outcomes. Case in point: the Aryan Brotherhood.

 The fate of inmate Neil Baumgarten was typical of the brothers’ schedule.
 In November 1982, Baumgarten made a deal with Brotherhood members to buy some drugs on credit.
 His collateral was about $1,000 of incoming cocaine for which he had already paid and which he expected to arrive before the end of the month.

-Unfortunately for him, staff at the Lewisburg, PA facility where he resided chose that week to stage a series of shakedowns across C-block, where he and his dealers lived.
+Unfortunately for him, staff at the Lewisburg, Pennsylvania facility where he resided chose that week to stage a series of shakedowns across C-block, where he and his dealers lived.

 Not only did the raids sabotage Baumgarten’s elaborate network of loans, the tighter security temporarily blocked the import of his cocaine.
 Baumgarten’s loans seem to have come due on December 9, when a guard heard screaming on the second tier of the block.